 Mr Ellabban will discuss with you the details of the surgery and advise you about the procedure.

 Should I have the surgery for my epiretinal membrane?

-Mr Ellabban will discuss with you in details about the surgery.
+Mr Ellabban will discuss with you in detail about the surgery.
 The main reason to proceed with the surgery is to attempt to improve vision.
 If your symptoms are minimal and you are not aware of any visual problems, you might not need the surgery.
-However, if the distortion affects your ability to drive, read or to perform important tasks, you should consider having the surgery.
+However, if the distortion affects your ability to drive, read or perform important tasks, you should consider having the surgery.

 Will my vision recover completely after the surgery?

-When the membrane is removed by surgery, you will usually notice an improvement in vision particularly in the quality of vision.
-This usually takes few weeks to months to reach the final improvement as the retina heals after the surgery.
+When the membrane is removed by surgery, you will usually notice an improvement in vision, particularly in the quality of vision.
+This usually takes a few weeks to months to reach the final improvement as the retina heals after the surgery.
 You will be followed with the aid of retinal scans to monitor the healing process and restoration of the retinal layers.
 Also, the central distortion and blurring will gradually improve after surgery, however, it will not be completely restored as normal.

 What are the risks of the surgery?

 Vitrectomy surgery has similar risks as other types of eye surgery.
 There is a small risk of complications such as: